cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/introduction.rst

      - The request had a combination of parameters that is not recognized
    * - ``401``
      - ``Unauthorized``
-     - The request did not contain an authentication token
+     - The request did not contain an authentication token; requests can fail due to a lack of authorization, as described in the section below on :ref:`http-restful-api-working-with-cdap-security`.
    * - ``403``
      - ``Forbidden``
-     - The request was authenticated but the client does not have permission
+     - The request was authenticated but the client does not have permission; requests can fail due to a lack of privilege, as described in the section below on :ref:`http-restful-api-working-with-cdap-security`.
    * - ``404``
      - ``Not Found``
      - The request did not address any of the known URIs